Hardware Binning Explained: Silicon Quality, Component Selection & the Silicon Lottery

 Memory IC Binning

-RAM binning operates differently from CPUs and GPUs but follows similar principles.
-Memory manufacturers like Samsung, Micron, and SK Hynix bin their memory ICs (integrated circuits) based on:
+Memory manufacturers like Samsung, Micron, and SK Hynix bin their memory ICs based on:

 • Maximum stable frequency